 Jeff Schultz graduated from Lansing Community College, Lansing, Michigan, in 1984 with his diploma in paramedicine.
-Mr. Schultz completed his associate degree in paramedicine from Rochester Community and Technical College, Rochester, Minnesota, in 2009.
+Jeff completed his associate degree in paramedicine from Rochester Community and Technical College, Rochester, Minnesota, in 2009.
 In 2017, he earned his bachelor’s degree in natural resources through Oregon State University.

-While with Mayo Clinic Medical Transport, Mr. Schultz has been instrumental in both internal education development for staff EMT’s and paramedics, as well as external education with Mayo Clinic Health System.
+While with Mayo Clinic Medical Transport, Jeff has been instrumental in both internal education development for staff EMT’s and paramedics, as well as external education with Mayo Clinic Health System.
 He has instructed for Rochester Community and Technical College EMS programs.
-Most recently, Mr. Schultz is an instructor with the Mayo Clinic School of Health Sciences - Emergency Medicine Paramedic Program.
+Jeff is now the Program Director of the Emergency Medicine Paramedic Program at Mayo Clinic School of Health Sciences.
 His current responsibilities include conducting both classroom and lab activities.
-He currently holds the academic rank of Instructor in Emergency Medicine at Mayo Clinic College of Medicine and Science.
+He holds the academic rank of Assistant Professor in Emergency Medicine at Mayo Clinic College of Medicine and Science.